Arctium lappa: Culinary

+The tender leaf stalks can be peeled and eaten raw or cooked, with the taste resembling that of artichoke, a burdock relative.
+The roots can be roasted or julienned and braised in soy sauce for use in stir fries and soups.
+The root is crisp and has a sweet, mild, and pungent flavor with a little muddy harshness that can be reduced by soaking julienned/shredded roots in water for five to ten minutes.

+A Japanese dish is kinpira gobō, julienned or shredded burdock root and carrot, braised with soy sauce, sugar, mirin and/or sake, and sesame oil.
+Fermentation of the root by Aspergillus oryzae is also used for making miso and rice wine in Japanese cuisine.

+In the second half of the 20th century, burdock was noted for its culinary use due to the increasing use of the macrobiotic diet, which advocates its consumption.
+The root contains a fair amount of dietary fiber and polyphenols that cause the darkened surface and muddy harshness by formation of tannin-iron complexes.

-The roots are edible cooked.
-They can be roasted or julienned and braised in soy sauce for use in stir fries and soups.
-Greater burdock root is known as niúbàng (牛蒡) in Chinese, which was borrowed into Japanese as gobō and Korean as ueong (우엉), and is widely eaten in Japan, Korea and Taiwan.
-It was used in Europe during the Middle Ages as a vegetable, but now it is rarely used except in Italy and Portugal, where it is known as bardana or "garduna".
-It is also known under the same names and eaten in Brazil.
-Plants are cultivated for their slender roots.
+Greater burdock root was used in Europe during the Middle Ages as a vegetable, but is rarely used in modern times except in Italy and Portugal, where it is known as bardana or "garduna".
 The root was traditionally used in Britain as a flavouring in the herbal drink dandelion and burdock, which is still commercially produced.

-The root is very crisp and has a sweet, mild, and pungent flavor with a little muddy harshness that can be reduced by soaking julienned/shredded roots in water for five to ten minutes.
-The harshness shows excellent harmonization with pork in miso soup (tonjiru) and takikomi gohan (a Japanese-style pilaf).

-A popular Japanese dish is kinpira gobō, julienned or shredded burdock root and carrot, braised with soy sauce, sugar, mirin and/or sake, and sesame oil.
-Another is burdock makizushi, rolled sushi filled with pickled burdock root; the burdock root is often artificially colored orange to resemble a carrot.
-Burdock root can also be found as a fried snack food similar in taste and texture to potato chips and is occasionally used as an ingredient in tempura dishes.

-Fermentation of the root by Aspergillus oryzae is also used for making miso and rice wine in Japanese cuisine.

-The tender leaf stalks can be peeled and eaten raw or cooked.
-Immature flower stalks may also be harvested in late spring, before flowers appear.
-The taste resembles that of artichoke, a burdock relative.

-In the second half of the 20th century, burdock achieved international recognition for its culinary use due to the increasing popularity of the macrobiotic diet, which advocates its consumption.
-The root contains a fair amount of dietary fiber (GDF, 6 g per 100 g), calcium, potassium, amino acids, and is low calorie.
-It contains polyphenols that causes darkened surface and muddy harshness by formation of tannin-iron complexes.
-Those polyphenols are caffeoylquinic acid derivatives.

 Traditional medicine

 Dried burdock roots (Bardanae radix) are used in traditional medicine.
-The seeds of greater burdock are employed in traditional Chinese medicine under the name niubangzi (牛蒡子 (niúpángzi); some dictionaries list the Chinese as just 牛蒡 niúbàng).
+The seeds of greater burdock are employed in traditional Chinese medicine under the name niubangzi (牛蒡子 (niúbàngzǐ)).